Bryanx/byheart/README.md

 You help by creating an issue or a PR.

 ## Screenshots
-Multiple Choice            |  Cards.                   |  Typed mode :-------------------------:|:-------------------------:|:-------------------------:
+Multiple Choice            |  Cards                    |  Typed mode :-------------------------:|:-------------------------:|:-------------------------:
 ![](./demo/screen_one.png) |  ![](./demo/screen_two.png)|  ![](./demo/screen_three.png)